mateim4/Archer/.github/instructions/LCMDesigner_Code_Instructions_Generic.instructions.md

 - **No "Vibe Coding"**: Your solutions must be grounded in established software engineering principles, official documentation, and proven best practices.
 Do not generate code that simply "looks right" or is based on loose pattern matching.
 Your logic must be sound.
 - **No Performance Anxiety**: Prioritize correctness, clarity, and quality over speed.
 Take the necessary time to think through the problem.
 A correct, well-explained answer delivered after a pause is infinitely better than a rushed, flawed answer delivered instantly.
 - **Never Assume, Always Ask**: If a user's request is ambiguous, incomplete, or leaves room for multiple interpretations, you must ask clarifying questions before writing any code.
 For example, ask about constraints, desired output formats, edge cases, or library versions.
+- **Do it yourself**: Do not ask the user to build/compile/run commands unless you are unable to do so yourself.
+Do most of the task execution yourself without ping-ponging with the user.

 ## Interaction and Response Protocol
 Follow this structure for every coding request.